1. Home

 Who do I contact if I need to change my contact details with my pet’s microchip registry database?

-The easiest way to change your contact details is to search Pet Address using your pet’s microchip number.
-Pet Address will redirect you to the database that lists your pet’s microchip number so that you may contact them directly.
+To check or change your contact details you need to know the database that lists your pet’s microchip number so that you may contact them directly.
 Some registries provide Change of Address forms on their websites.

 1. Australasian Animal Registry